 This course builds on concepts from CH 222 by exploring experimental and theoretical principles of chemistry including solubility equilibria, acidbase equilibria, electrochemistry, nuclear chemistry, metals and organic compounds.
 The course is algebra-based and includes supporting laboratory work.
 This course is appropriate for science and engineering majors.
-Prerequisite: CH 222.
+Prerequisite: CH 222 with a "C" or better.